 Once children learn to move independently (at about 8 to 12 months, usually through crawling), they develop the ability to find objects that are hidden within reach, e.g. an object under a cloth (Campos et al., 2000).
-This shift in spatial search abilities later progresses to more sophisticated strategies, and by 18 months, toddlers can accurately find objects hidden in a sandbox by combining distance and landmark information (place learning) (Huttenlocher et al., 1994).
-However, it is not until 5 years that children begin to be able to learn and remember the turns and series of landmarks along a route (Newcombe, 2019), whilst understanding the configural structure of an area (knowledge of the spatial relationships between routes and landmarks within an environment), useful for finding shortcuts, which develops much later, between the ages of 5 and 10 years (Broadbent et al., 2014).
+This shift in spatial search abilities later progresses to more sophisticated strategies, and by 18 months, toddlers can accurately find objects hidden in a sandbox by combining distance and landmark information (Huttenlocher et al., 1994).
+However, it is not until 5 years that children begin to be able to learn and remember the turns and series of landmarks and turns along a route (Newcombe, 2019).
+Understanding the spatial relationships between routes and landmarks within an environment (the configural structure of an area), which is useful for finding shortcuts, develops much later, between the ages of 5 and 10 years (Broadbent et al., 2014).

-Maps are a representation of space.
-Using and drawing maps presents children with the opportunity to think about the spatial relationships between places in their environment.
+Using and drawing maps (a representation of space) presents children with the opportunity to think about the spatial relationships between places in their environment.

 From about 2 and a half years, children can use a scaled model of a room to find a hidden object in the real room by using object matching (Deloache, 1989).
 At 3 years, children can understand a basic aerial photo of familiar objects (e.g. their toys) (Catling, 2005), and by 4 years, children can use a basic map to find a hidden object based on distance information (Huttenlocher et al., 1999) and to follow a route (Sarama & Clements, 2009), but even 5 and 6 year olds find it difficult to use maps unless they are relatively basic, and aligned with the real-world space that they represent (Spelke et al., 2001).
 Five year olds can, however, use an aligned map to interpret symbols on a map and to use a map to plan and navigate around a school (Sarama & Clements, 2009).
-At 6 years, children can draw a map of the area around their home from memory (Sarama & Clements, 2009).
+At 6 years, children can locate objects and identify where they are on a map, and by 7 years children can draw a map of the area around their home from memory (Sarama & Clements, 2009).
 More sophisticated map use develops throughout the later primary school years.
 Children's initial map drawing tends to focus on the order of landmarks seen in a linear way, with ideas of relative distances and positions within an area emerging later (Liben & Yekel, 1996.)